 From Receiving a Prisoner Packet to Packing Them

-Each year, over 100 volunteers convene in Columbia to pack bags for the Christmas Prisoner Packet ministry, a branch of the SERVE Team at the SCBaptist Convention.
-This year, 130 volunteers received over 23,000 packets and processed 17,500 of those packets.
+In 2023, 130 volunteers received over 23,000 packets and processed 17,500 of those packets.
 Volunteers come from all across the state, through various ministries and churches.
+Since 1976, South Carolina Baptists have been caring for inmates and providing hope through Christmas Prisoner Packets.

 Among the volunteers, many former SC inmates gather to pack the bags.
-One of those volunteers is Tywea Mills (pictured left).
-A former inmate of Camille Griffin Graham, Tywea now serves with the Women’s Rise Prison Ministry located in Columbia, SC.
+One of those volunteers is Tywea Mills.
+A former inmate of Camille Griffin Graham, Tywea serves with the Women’s Rise Prison Ministry located in Columbia, SC.
 “I know how it is back there, so I wanted to come back and give back,” she said.
-Her prayer for these packets and the inmates that will receive them is that they “strengthen them, enlighten them, encourage them, uplift them, and let. them know that they’re not forgotten, and that they are still loved and thought about.”
-She also encourages former inmates to “come out and uplift the same way they were uplifted.”
-Tywea has been volunteering with Christmas Prisoner Packets for four years and is looking forward to many years to come.
-“Thank you for allowing us to share the love that was once shared with us,” she said.
+Her prayer for the packets and the inmates that will receive them is that they “strengthen them, enlighten them, encourage them, uplift them, and let. them know that they’re not forgotten, and that they are still loved and thought about.”